stackrox/operator-index/README.md

 ## Getting built images for specific commit

 Run `./scripts/get-built-images.sh <COMMIT>` to fetch built operator catalog images for the provided COMMIT for each supported OCP version.
-*Note:* The script uses current branch commit if no COMMIT argument provided
+*Note:* The script uses current branch commit if no COMMIT argument provided.

 ## Monitoring Release